The Bolt Apps

 If tapping on an audio card they'll have various options per track, be able to navigate the app while listening by taking advantage of our mini player, or go to our in-app audio player.

 From the ToC you can then tap into a page and see the content as well as the same 2 icons in the toolbar giving the option to save or share.
-But additionally, if enabled, users may see the edition scrubber, giving another way to navigate the edition, as well as the ToC.

 If you're interested in more detailed information about design and configuration elements of each feature then click through to the above hyperlinked sections.